 There are platforms like wordpress.org or wix.com, although I always recommend a professional image with your own domain and an email address.
 There are lots of big companies offering various deals.
 You can also head to https://cahost.co.uk where you can order hosting for £14.99 per year and a UK domain for £6.
 You can have a few emails set-up too and that's all for less than a coffee each month.
 To get that price just order a year's personal hosting package and enter the promotion code VOICE.
 You can then set-up your own Wordpress site which is completely customisable or use another website platform of your choice.

 Just a few pages about who you are and what you do is needed.
 Keep it simple, showcase case studies or examples of your work and even embed a video or two.
 Then you can promote your site and allow people who are searching for your services to find you.
 A few very different examples of professionals doing this include: Mine, Stuart Mullins or Felicity Woolf.

 Advice and information can be sought from a relevant trade union or professional association.
 Finding groups like above online is not only a good place to find jobs but also to ask for help and advice from more experienced professionals.

 And of course you can ask questions in the comments below.

 A note on the author

 Emrys has been self-employed since October 2006 - over a decade.
 It's not professional advice.
 For that you should speak to an accountant, or perhaps call HMRC at least.
 Emrys also runs Cloud Artisans - who he links to above for registering a website.
-He's a director with Unit Twenty Three who produce a range of creative projects in East Anglia, and is the Business and Projects Manager for Upstart Projects - the national charity that runs this website.
+He is the Business and Projects Manager for Upstart Projects - the national charity that runs this website.
 His portfolio career in digital & arts project management as a self-employed creative is what he's using for this article.
 Oh and he's been an adviser, local, regional and national judge for Young Enterprise over the years so keeps a foot in the developing young people in business side of life.